deetoo/dudi/README.md

 I started this project a while back.
 We had a plan for being able to quickly disable user accounts across hundreds of servers.
 This could have been accomplished easily enough with a shell script looping through a list of servers, but the project was ultimately going to be handled by HR/front-office people.
-So the system had to be both very easy to use, and to track its usage.<br
+So the system had to be both very easy to use, and to track its usage.<br>

-There are a few requirements that must be met for this project to work for you:<br>
+There are a few requirements that must be met for this project to work for you:</li>
-1) You will need SSH-key trusts setup from the server that hosts this project, to ALL servers it will disable user accounts on.<br>
+<li> You will need SSH-key trusts setup from the server that hosts this project, to ALL servers it will disable user accounts on.</li>
-2) Apache, and PHP ust be installed on the host server.<br>
+<li> Apache, and PHP ust be installed on the host server.</li>
-3) The project can attempt to email a person, or list when a user account is disabled, outbound SMTP is needed for this.<br>
+<l> The project can attempt to email a person, or list when a user account is disabled, outbound SMTP is needed for this.</li>

 Nuts and Bolts